mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 You can, and generally will need to, specify multiple instances of this instruction on a each investigator.

+**Secondary class selection and other more complicated deckbuilding is not currently supported**.
+If you have an deckbuilding that is not supported then the workaround is to specify a single DeckbuildingOption with all classes listed and levels 0 to 5.
+This will allow all cards to be available and the player will have to self-manage following the deck-building rules.

 Instruction key: DeckbuildingOption

 Parameters: